ukarthik27/handtrack/Readme.md

 # HandTrack

-Move 3d objects rendered using webGL on real time hand-detection and tracking using Handtrack.js on the web.
-It uses a CNN which is trained using tensorflow object detection api
+Move 3d objects rendered using WebGL on the Web browser based on real time hand-detection and tracking.
+A Convolutional neural network trained using tensorflow object detection api is used for hand tracking.

 ### Prerequisites
 Before running this locally you must have these installed